What is enrichment?

 Adverse Consequences of the Enrichment Strategy:

-1. Overstimulation and Hyperactivity: While physical exercise is essential for a dog’s well-being, some of the more excitable dogs, particularly those with high-energy temperaments like Border Collies and Australian Shepherds, became overstimulated by the daily agility training.
-The high level of stimulation from running, jumping, and constant physical activity led to hyperactive behaviours even after the enrichment sessions ended.
+- Overstimulation and Hyperactivity: While physical exercise is essential for a dog’s well-being, some of the more excitable dogs, particularly those with high-energy temperaments like Border Collies and Australian Shepherds, became overstimulated by the daily agility training.
+The high stimulation level from running, jumping, and constant physical activity led to hyperactive behaviours even after the enrichment sessions ended.
 Instead of burning off energy, these dogs became more restless and difficult to manage during the quieter parts of the day.

 Staff Response and Modifications:

-1. Assessment and Behavioural Observations: The staff at Happy Paws closely monitored the dogs’ behaviour and quickly noticed that the enrichment activities were having unintended negative effects.
+- Assessment and Behavioural Observations: The staff at Happy Paws closely monitored the dogs’ behaviour and quickly noticed that the enrichment activities had unintended negative effects.
 They recorded instances of hyperactivity, stress, and aggression and began to review the suitability of the agility course for all dogs.

-4. Rest Days and Balance: Another modification was the introduction of "rest days" where dogs were not engaged in high-energy activities but instead had more passive enrichment options like puzzle feeders, soothing music, and gentle human interaction.
+- Rest Days and Balance: Another modification was introducing "rest days", where dogs were not engaged in high-energy activities but instead had more passive enrichment options like puzzle feeders, soothing music, and gentle human interaction.
 This balanced approach helped prevent burnout and overstimulation while ensuring the dogs remained mentally and physically healthy.

 Lessons Learned: